 If you’re looking to buy or sell a home, you’ve probably considered working with a real estate company or platform that offers a discounted rate or cash back at closing.
 Discount agencies offer helpful tools and deals that you can access from your own computer and promise to save you money (and when it comes to real estate, that’s always a good thing to hear).

 But while these agencies offer today’s online customers efficiency and a chance to save money, there are some disadvantages to the process as well.
 Depending on what market you are selling in and how knowledgeable you are about buying or selling a home already, it might be wise to work with a traditional brokerage instead.

 Here we’ll cover some of the pros and cons that come with working with discount realtors so that you have full disclosure of what will work in your favor as a buyer or seller and what won’t.

 Discount agencies have a distinct advantage when it comes to providing advantages for online users.
 Because these agencies are based online, they offer tools that allow users to customize their searches more than the typical MLS systems allow on conventional realtor sites.
 This allows you to look for properties from the comfort of your own home and to narrow down the options of what might work for you before scheduling showings.

 Pro 2: Discounts for Buyers and Sellers

-Online tools are helpful, but the biggest perk to discount agencies are the lowered commission fees that they offer to sellers and the cash back that they can give to buyers in select states.
+Online tools are helpful, but the biggest perk to discount agencies is the lowered commission fees that they offer to sellers and the cashback that they can give to buyers in select states.
 This means that sellers will save money with discounted buyer and seller agent fees and that buyers will actually receive cash when they close on the property, saving thousands of dollars either way.

 The Cons of Working with Discount Brokers